A novel multiscale modelling for the hemodynamics in retinal microcirculation with an analytic solution for the capillary-tissue coupled system: Introduction

 A central challenge in modelling the hemodynamics of retinal microcirculation stems from intrinsic multiscale vasculature.
-Arterial and venous networks display hierarchical tree-like branching \citep{julien_one-dimensional_2023}, while capillaries form an interconnected mesh-like structure \citep{fry_predicting_2018,shipley_hybrid_2019}.
+Arteriolar and venular networks display hierarchical tree-like branching \cite{julien_one-dimensional_2023}, while capillaries form an interconnected mesh-like structure \cite{fry_predicting_2018,shipley_hybrid_2019}.
 Thus retinal microcirculation inherently constitutes a multiscale system, involving small scale details of flow inside blood vessels and also the large scale layout of the blood vessels.
-These issues can be addressed using existing methodologies for other organs or tissues \citep{shipley_hybrid_2019,qohar_nonlinear_2021,fritz_1d0d3d_2022,sweeney_threedimensional_2024,desposito_computational_2018,song_multi-domain_2024}, where continuum Darcy model for capillary flow is typically coupled to arterial and venous trees via point sources.
-Even with the point source approximation, the computation is challenging because the Darcy model has to be solved simultaneously with arterial and venous flows \citep{qohar_nonlinear_2021,fritz_1d0d3d_2022}.
+These issues can be addressed using existing methodologies for other organs or tissues, including tumour perfusion \cite{desposito_computational_2018}, transport in breast tissue \cite{fritz_1d0d3d_2022}, and microcirculatory hemodynamics \cite{sweeney_threedimensional_2024,shipley_hybrid_2019} where a continuum Darcy model for capillary flow is typically coupled to arterial and venous trees via point sources.
+Even with the point source approximation, the computation is challenging because the Darcy model has to be solved simultaneously with arterial and venous flows \cite{qohar_nonlinear_2021,fritz_1d0d3d_2022}.
 A novel alternative is to use the analytic solution for the capillary flow, which expresses the pressure explicitly so that the Darcy model does not have to be solved in the entire domain.
-The analytical solution provides significant physical insight as well as much faster computation \citep{shipley_hybrid_2019,sweeney_threedimensional_2024,desposito_computational_2018}.
+The analytical solution provides significant physical insight as well as much faster computation \cite{shipley_hybrid_2019,sweeney_threedimensional_2024,desposito_computational_2018}.
 However in current analytic methods the fluid exchange between capillaries and tissue is treated approximately.
-They describe the coupling of capillaries to surrounding tissues using a far-field boundary condition, which serves as a reasonable first step, and a more realistic description of this coupling may be useful.
+They describe the coupling of capillaries to surrounding tissues using a far-field boundary condition.
+While this serves as a reasonable first step, it does not capture the local fluid exchange between these two components, and a more realistic description should include such exchange.